magicalbob/k8s_localstack/README.md

 This is terraform working with localstack.

-It implements an EC2 instance, and an ElasticSearch domain.
+It implements an EC2 instance, an S3 bucket and an ElasticSearch domain.

+# pip

+Simpler even than using docker-compose explicitly, just `pip install localstack` and then run `localstack start`.
+In another terminal you can do `localstack status services` to see which have been implemented.